shannon-6block/lotus-miner/README_en.md

 # View logs
 tail -f ~/miner.log

 # storage attach, which tells the miner where to store the data actually.
-Please choose directories under hard disks or network disks
+Please choose a non-existing new directory under a hard disk or a network disk
 lotus-miner storage attach /path/to/storage

 # View miner information